Polidea/cmake-nRF5x/README.md

 ## How to use

-Copy all CMake files from the `./cmake` folder located in this repository to your project location and create a basic `CMakeList.txt` file:
+Copy all CMake files from the `./cmake` folder located in this repository to your project location and create a basic `CMakeLists.txt` file:

 ```cmake
 cmake_minimum_required(VERSION 3.14)